hadley/helpr/ideas.md

   * handled when "?mutli_pkg_topic" is executed
 * DEB - use latent dirichlet topic models to provide see also links based on description and details.
 * DEB - display hyperlinked keywords
-* DONE - view source - shows function source
+* √ view source - shows function source
 * WAIT - rate a function
   * Crantastic
-* DONE - add comments - look at something like disqus
+* √ add comments - look at something like disqus
-  * DONE - add to every page
+  * √ add to every page
-    * DONE - demo
+    * √ demo
     * NO - index.html
-    * DONE - package
+    * √ package
-    * DONE - source
+    * √ source
-    * DONE - topic
+    * √ topic
-* DONE - links for "mailto"
+* √ links for "mailto"
 * DEB - display keywords
-* DONE - list of all fuctions that are under the topic
+* √ list of all fuctions that are under the topic
-  * DONE - links to the source code of said function
+  * √ links to the source code of said function
 * BUSY - Execute example functionality
   * click button to execute example
-  * DONE - See Code Execution
+  * √ See Code Execution

 Code Execution
 ==================

-* DONE - Parse examples and add links to functions that are used
+* √ Parse examples and add links to functions that are used
-* DONE - Send selected/highlighted expression to R console
+* √ Send selected/highlighted expression to R console
-  * DONE - silently remove "bad" text
+  * √ silently remove "bad" text
     * NEED - to remove the notification
-* DONE - Evaluate all example code and interleave results back in html
+* √ Evaluate all example code and interleave results back in html
-  * DONE - using evaluate package
+  * √ using evaluate package
-* DONE - Add jQuery to notify user
+* √ Add jQuery to notify user
-* DONE - "Easy"(run) button
+* √ "Easy"(run) button
-* DONE - all executed code should appear in the console
+* √ all executed code should appear in the console
-* DONE - Rewrite the "replay" method for eval with details to produce html output.
+* √ Rewrite the "replay" method for eval with details to produce html output.
-  * DONE - baller status achieved - be cool, make it S3
+  * √ baller status achieved - be cool, make it S3

 Dynamic help